Man sentenced for kidnapping MLB pitcher’s brother

 Police arrested Randall Elmer Stinson two weeks later.
 His accomplice, James Edward Baggett, turned himself in to authorities the following month.

-City News Service reports Stinson was sentenced Wednesday after pleading no contest to attempted murder.
-Baggett, who pleaded no contest to kidnapping, was sentenced Feb.
-7 to 13 years in prison.
+City News Service reports Baggett was sentenced Wednesday after pleading no contest to kidnapping.
+Stinson, who pleaded no contest to attempted murder, will be sentenced Feb.
+27.

 The victim’s brother, Josh Ravin, is now a starting pitcher for the Atlanta Braves.